Skip to content

 Has your doctor recommended a corneal transplant?

-Book your evaluation with Dr. Ahmed Shaarawy to identify the right type for your case and restore your vision with the most appropriate modern technique.
+Book your evaluation with Dr. Ahmed Shaarawy to find out which type fits your case — and restore your vision with the most appropriate modern technique.

 📍 Book now at: https://cornea.clinic/book